hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

-This post is about a question that often comes up in industrial research: **why should research labs publish papers?**  That is, why do the labs benefit from publication?
+This post is about a question that often comes up in industrial research: **why should research labs publish papers?**  That is, why do labs benefit from publication?

 I believe there are many good reasons for this, and they are not immediately obvious.